Launching April 13: The Consent of the Governed: Celebrating America’s 250th Anniversary of the Declaration of Independence

 Guest Essayist: Tim Schantz

 Topic 30.
-The Twenty-Sixth Amendment and eighteen-year-olds voting after fighting in Vietnam.
+The Twenty-Sixth Amendment

-Essay 30A – The People
+Essay 30a – The Twenty-Sixth Amendment and The People

-Essay 30B – Hero – Jennings Randolph
+Essay 30b – The Twenty-Sixth Amendment and Jennings Randolph

-Guest Essayist: George Landrith – President of the Frontiers of Freedom Institute
+Guest Essayist: George Landrith – President Of The Frontiers Of Freedom Institute

-Essay 30C – Founding Documents
+Essay 30c – The Twenty-Sixth Amendment and The Founding Documents

 Guest Essayist: